Strabane Athletic F.C.

-Strabane Athletic Football Club is a Northern Irish, intermediate football club based in Strabane, County Tyrone, playing in the NIFL Premier Intermediate League.
-The club was elevated to intermediate standard, when it joined the Intermediate League for the 2012/13 season.
+Strabane Athletic Football Club is a Northern Irish, semi-professional football club based in Strabane, County Tyrone, playing in the NIFL Championship.

+History

+Strabane Athletic originally started in the Fermanagh and Western League at Junior Level, winning back to back promotions by winning the Third Division during their first season in 2010-11 and the Second Division in 2011-12.